ToxPuro/astaroth/acc-runtime/README.md

 	}
 }
 ```
+For more examples of boundary conditions see `acc-runtime/stdlib/bc.h`

 The `ComputeSteps` construct is used to declare a sequence of (possibly dependent) kernel invocations in the DSL,
 from which a `TaskGraph` is produced.